 If the proposed change is primarily editorial or minor in nature (e.g., clarifications on drawings for dimensions, tolerances, etc.).
 Note: NSTXU Systems Engineer may make the determination that an ECP is NOT required.

 If either the Project or the Supplier notes an immediate need to revise the contract documentation on a turn around period shorter than the normal ECP processing process.
 These changes are usually minor in nature (e.g., correction of omissions, dimensional clarifications, clarification of the Statement of Work, specification, and/or models and drawings) and generally are anticipated to have only minor or negligible technical, cost, and schedule impact if the appropriate changes can be made quickly so as to minimize or eliminate rework or delay.
 If deemed prudent by the NSTXU Systems Engineering Support the decision can be made to delay revising the impacted documentation beyond the normal 30 day time period.

+A “minor” ECP that only requires the review and approval of the impacted Engineering Manager (Center Stack Upgrade or Neutral Beam Upgrade) and the NSTXU Project Manager.
+The NSTXU Project Controls Officer and Systems Engineering Managere will make a recommendation to the NSTXU Project Manager.
+Generally, a “minor” ECP will be one that:

+Combines Control Accounts

+Reflects minor rebaselining of the schedule and/or budget for internal schedule activities that have no impact on the overall project schedule or baseline budgets

 If an expedited ECP is deemed appropriate, the NSTXU Project Manager, after consultation with the Center Stack Upgrade and NBI Upgrade Managers, will be the approving authority after an abbreviated review cycle defined by the Systems Engineer.
 Nonetheless, following approval of an expedited ECP, the full CCB will review the ECP “after-the-fact” to ensure that major errors and/or omissions were not made.
 If the full CCB determines major errors and/or omissions that require a modification to the approved “expedited” ECP, a follow-up modification of the ECP will be made in accordance with the NSTXU procedures and this ECP shall be a “standard” ECP.